preprocessed-connectomes-project/quality-assessment-protocol/index.md

 ### Setting Up Your SGE File

 Sun Grid Engine (SGE) allows you to parallelize your cloud analyses by having each node in an HPC cluster run QAP on an individual subject.
-To use SGE on your AWS instance, create a new batch file in your favorite text editor and set up an SGE job in a format similar to below:
+To use SGE on your AWS instance, create a new batch file in your favorite text editor and set up an SGE job in a format similar to below (with settings in curly brackets replaced and the appropriate qap utility used according to your needs):

 	#! /bin/bash
 	#$ -cwd